 We are a research center with a primary mission to advance scientific knowledge about the language and social communication impairments in autism/ASD and related disorders.
 We carry out studies on all ages using behavioral, brain, and cognitive measures.

-The goal is to understand the range of abilities, the developmental patterns, and the brain systems that may explain why people with autism have difficulties communicating with spoken language.
-Our research is aimed at developing new interventions that directly address the communication problems that we discover.
+Our goal is to understand the range of abilities, the developmental patterns, and the brain systems that may explain why people with autism have difficulties communicating with spoken language.
+One of our current studies includes evidence-based interventions for children.

 Studies carried out at our Center, and with collaborators at neighboring Universities, are funded by the National Institutes of Health, other federal agencies, and the Simons Foundation for Autism Research.

 “ [the studies] have actually helped our son to be more flexible and willing to understand the world around him.”